mwoodruffdev/Sorting/README.md

 <a name="comingnext" />
 ##Coming Next

-In the future, we plan to support more Algorithms and Computer Science Concepts, such as;
+SortMeOut will soon support more Algorithms and Computer Science Concepts, such as;
 - Radix Sort
 - Selection Sort
 - Heap Sort
 - Bogosort

+Furthermore, the following features are also to be implemented to enhance learning capabilities:
+- Rewind function
+- Code highlighting

 <a name="bugsandsupport"/>
 ##Bugs & Supports